Radialarray/codelibrary/README.md

 The frontend is a static webapp which could be hosted nearly everywhere.
 Right now there is some stuff set up for hosting on [vercel](vercel.com).

-### //Turbocache (not used anymore)

-The whole repository is equipped with turbocache caching for faster build times.
-So please use it.
-By using the root level package.json commands, everything will work out of the box.

 ### PNPM

 Using this package manager for faster install times and cached packages.